 How to Build Lean Muscle Mass

 Build muscle while simultaneously losing fat — sounds like a dream, right?
-Unfortunately, there are no magic exercises, no miracle supplements, and definitely no miracle diet that can achieve this.
+Unfortunately, there are no magic exercises, no miracle supplements, and definitely no miracle diet for muscle gain and fat loss that can achieve this.
 It takes years and years of consistent hard work to build a strong muscular physique with no excessive fat deposits.

 Now, some might be able to achieve these results faster, while others might have to struggle a little more.
 However, certain things remain the same.
 Let’s find out about them.

 You can’t expect the results to show if you are not willing to put in the work every day over a long period of time.
 You can’t quit when it gets hard — because it does get hard pretty fast.
 You can’t quit when your muscles get too sore.
 You have to keep showing up, and keep at it.
 Think long term.

 This has more to do with your quality of training.
 Remember, half repping the weights will yield half-baked or no results.

 The first thing you do when you start getting tired is to cut the range of motion of an exercise.
 You need to stop doing that.
 Take a step back and instead, lift lighter weights to get the desired results.
 Unless explicitly prescribed, you must train each muscle in its optimal range of motion.

 If you want to make your muscles grow, you cannot keep putting in the same kind of effort in every workout.
 You have to progressively overload the muscles to make them grow.
 Adding weights isn’t the only way to progressive overload.
 There are numerous other ways such as reducing the rest period between sets, increasing the number of sets and repetitions, and performing supersets and tri-sets, along with adding weights.

 Training demands focus and a goal-specific approach for optimum results.
 Lift with purpose, and always pay attention to your body — if it’s telling you that it is not ready for a certain weight, it probably is not.
 Stay focused.
 Stay patient.